HHS/CMS-BizFlow/README.md

 	* cmspdf files
 	* BizFlow solution files

-1. Login to DEV server machine with an administrator account.
-(Or, sudo to administrator account)
+1. Login to DEV server machine with an administrator (or sudo) account.

 1. In the command line prompt, create a work directory where files will be generated, and change directory to it.